PeterShinners/comp/docs/early/language_spec.md

-# Comp Language Specification v2.0
+# Comp Language Specification v2.1

 ## Overview

 Comp is a programming language designed for data transformation, tool building, and computational workflows.
 The language emphasizes readability, immutability, and the natural flow of data through processing pipelines.

 All data is treated as immutable structures that flow through transformation functions using left-to-right pipeline operators.
+The language draws theoretical inspiration from CUE's lattice-based type system and constraint model, while focusing on computational transformation rather than pure validation.

 ## Core Philosophy